aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to XLSB in C++ Applications" h2="Convert EPUB to XLSB in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EPUB to XLSB?</h2>

+EPUB is a popular file format for e-books, which is widely used for digital publications.
+It is an open standard format for digital books and publications, which is supported by most of the e-book readers.
+On the other hand, XLSB is a binary file format for Microsoft Excel, which is used to store spreadsheet data.
+It is a compressed version of XLSX, which is more efficient in terms of storage and performance.
+Therefore, it is often preferred over XLSX for large spreadsheets.
+Converting EPUB to XLSB can be useful for creating digital publications in the form of spreadsheets.

-Converting EPUB to XLSB in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export EPUB to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLSB.
+<h2>How Aspose.Total helps for EPUB to XLSB Conversion?</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that can be used to convert EPUB to XLSB.
+It consists of three components: Aspose.PDF for C++, Aspose.Cells for C++, and Aspose.Words for C++.
+The process of conversion is a two-step process.
+In the first step, you can export EPUB to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLSB.
+Aspose.Total for C++ provides a comprehensive set of features for manipulating and converting various file formats, including EPUB and XLSB.
+It is a powerful and reliable solution for automating file format conversion tasks.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}